StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 ## The Demo App

-I will use the same application demonstrated in the previous post.
-If you wish to know more about the demo app, please visit the [demo app repository](https://github.com/bmuniz-daitan/poc-starlingx-messages)
+For consistency, I will use the same application as in the previous post.
+To learn to know more about the demo app, please visit the [demo app repository](https://github.com/bmuniz-daitan/poc-starlingx-messages)